 We toured the US, performed on national and local TV shows, and played in major venues along side other top name rock 'n roll artists of the period; I finally "made it."

 But, I became financially irresponsible and abandoned my childhood financial discipline; I spent money faster than I made it.
 The ignorance of youth, fueled by the arrogance of success at a young age, created the foolish thought that the music gravy train would never end . . . but, it did.

 After the Music Died

 There I was . . .
-25 years old, married (for a second time). expecting my first child, working at a mind-numbing, dead-end 9-5'er, and playing music in local bars 7 nights a week just to pay the bills.
+25 years old, recently remarried, expecting my first child, working at a mind-numbing, dead-end 9-5'er, and playing music in local bars 7 nights a week just to pay the bills.
 My life was a far cry from being the "rock star" I was just a few short years before.

 For the first time in my life, I was floundering with no direction.
 It was scary as hell.